Devanand-10/GreenDen-Tailwind/README.md

 ## Greenden 🌿
-Greenden is a simple and elegant website showcasing home products, including a selection of beautiful flower pots for sale.
+Welcome to my project.Greenden is a simple and elegant website showcasing home products, including a selection of beautiful flower pots for sale.
 Built entirely with HTML and Tailwind CSS, this project provides a clean and responsive design, ensuring a seamless user experience.

 ## 🌟 Features: